Antwerp: Air

 A small airport, Antwerp International Airport, is located in the district of Deurne.
 The airport is mainly used for business travel.
 Flying Group, the largest business jet service in Benelux and France, has its headquarters there and several maintenance sheds and hangars for their private jets.
 There are also some regularly scheduled flights by TUI fly with direct connectivity to Spain, Croatia, Italy, Austria and Morocco.
 Sky Alps operates a 2-3x weekly connection to Bolzano Airport.
 A bus service connects the airport to the city centre.
 The runway has increased in length, and there is now direct connectivity to Spain, Germany, France, Italy, and Greece from the city of Antwerp.

 Belgium's major international airport, Brussels Airport, is about 45 km from the city of Antwerp, and connects the city worldwide.
 It is connected to the city centre by bus, and also by train.
 The new Diabolo rail connection provides a direct fast train connection between Antwerp and Brussels Airport as of the summer of 2012.

 There is also a direct rail service between Antwerp (calling at Central and Berchem stations) and Charleroi South station, with a connecting buslink to Brussels South Charleroi Airport, which runs twice per hour on working days.

 Water

-Since 2017 there has been a regular water ferry halting at the city center, connecting it with towns up and down the river Scheldt from Kruibeke to Lillo.
+Since 2017 there has been a regular water ferry halting at the city centre, connecting it with towns up and down the river Scheldt from Kruibeke to Lillo.
 This service is called DeWaterbus.
 It is popular with both commuting port laborers and cyclist making a day trip.